Habbie/hello-dns/tdns/README.md

  * ~~RCode after one CNAME chase~~
  * ~~On output (to screen) we do not escape DNS names correctly~~
  * TCP/IP does not follow recommended timeouts
+ * EDNS is a bit clunky and should move into DNSMessageWriter

 The code is not quite in a teachable state and still contains ugly bits.
 But well worth [a